woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 * **Difficulty:** [Medium]
 * **Description:** We have access to network tap between server and gateway accessible via ssh.
 Need to determine how data was exfiltrated and the flag is contained in that data.

-Posting 2 solutions here: Solution 1 was during the comp.; Solution 2 was an after-thought.
+Posting 2 solutions here: Solution 1 was during the comp; Solution 2 was an after-thought.

 ## Tools Used